boblete/boblete.github.io/README.md

 This seems to have some successful outcomes in that the cable runs are long enough need to setup the extra rear speakers in the setup though to ensure everything works together - I have lost a screen folding the other two around the ringlight camera.

 ![ICU_Floorplan](media/ICU_Layout.svg)

+##  Experiment
+22 May

+### What was done
+Screen projection mapping plan
+So the optima short throw needs mapping

+##  Experiment
+23 May

+### What was done
+Midi return values
+Need to map the audio system back to the AI->